Curly-Coated Retriever

 About the Curly-Coated Retriever

-Standing 23 to 27 inches tall and weighing 60 to 95 pounds, the Curly-Coated Retriever is a large-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 23 to 27 inches tall and weighing 60 to 95 pounds, the Curly-Coated Retriever is a large-sized dog.
+Their coat of tight, crisp curls covering the entire body with smooth hair only on the face and front of legs is unique among retrievers and requires no brushing.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview